larryhastings/big/README.md

   characters is accurate.
 It used to test if a particular character `c` was whitespace by using `len(f'a{c}b'.split()) == 2`.
 D'oh!
 It's obviously much faster to simply ask it with `c.isspace()`.
-The resulting loop runs 3x faster, saving 0.1 seconds on my workstation!
+The resulting loop runs 3x faster... saving a whole 0.1 seconds on my workstation!
   Modifying the equivalent code for bytes instead of Unicode objects is also faster, but that optimization only saved 0.0000014 seconds.
+  Hat tip to Eric V. Smith for his suggestions on how to make Big's test suite so much faster!
 * Updated copyright notices to 2025.

 #### 0.12.8